spikedoanz/public/wirehead-blog.md

         yield (img, lab)
 ```

 Wirehead has to serialize the data before sending it off, and in this case we decided to use numpy ndarrays.
-If you instead wanted to use torch tensors or some other data type, make sure they're [serializable](https://docs.python.org/3/library/pickle.html) and live in the CPU before yielding them
+If you instead wanted to use torch tensors or some other data type, make sure they're [serializable](https://docs.python.org/3/library/pickle.html) and live in the CPU before yielding them.

-Then, all you have to do is plug an instance of your generator function, and the path to your config file into WireheadGenerator
+Then, all you have to do is plug an instance of your generator function, and the path to your config file into WireheadGenerator.
 ```python
 brain_generator     = create_generator()
 wirehead_runtime    = WireheadGenerator(